 IN BETWEEN

-In her new series of self-portraits, Julia Shanaytsa explores how protection can become isolation in today’s hyperconnected world.
-Her images capture quiet, intimate moments: the artist wraps herself in fabric, clutches a pillow.
-Her body disappears into the space around her - only a hand, afoot, or a glimpse of her face remains, as anonymous as the objects in the room.
-Circular patterns appear throughout - restless, repetitive, like intrusive thoughts that won’t stop circling.
-They represent a private chaos, where thoughts and emotions blend and confuse perception.
+In her new series of self-portraits, Julia Shanaytsa reflects on how protection can turn into isolation in today’s hyperconnected world.
+Her images capture quiet, intimate moments: the artist wraps herself in fabric, holds a pillow close.
+Her body seems to dissolve into the surrounding space, leaving only a hand, a foot, or a faint trace of her face, as anonymous as the objects around her.

-These shapes also speak to the digital noise of daily life: feeds, alerts, endless messages.
-Like soap bubbles, they flash and vanish, leaving no trace but a sense of overload.
-In this way, Shanaytsa links the personal and the social.
+These forms also allude to the digital noise of everyday life: news feeds, notifications, endless messages.
+Like soap bubbles, they flare up and vanish, leaving behind only a sense of overload.
+In this way, Shanaytsa connects the personal and the social dimensions.

-Shanaytsa shows how, in the contemporary world, a person constructs their own cocoon - a space suspended between withdrawal and dissolution, between the desire for protection and the risk of losing one self.
+Shanaytsa reveals how, in the contemporary world, a person creates their own cocoon, a space suspended between withdrawal and dissolution, between the desire for protection and the risk of losing oneself.